367 UNIZIK staff promoted professors, readers – The Sun Nigeria

 Aloysius Attah and Geoffrey Anyanwu, Awka

-The Vice-Chancellor of the university, Prof Joseph Ahaneku, disclosed this while presenting his address at the 13th convocation ceremony of the university where 6,500 graduates were conferred with first degrees for the 2017/2018 academic session.
+Vice Chancellor, Prof Joseph Ahaneku, disclosed this yesterday, while presenting his address during the 13th convocation ceremony of the university, where 6,500 graduates were conferred with first degrees, for the 2017/2018 academic session.

-Ahaneku who is winding up his tenure as the vice chancellor by the first week of June said the promotions were higher than any other period in the history of the university, without lowering standards.
+Ahaneku, whose tenure winds up in the first week of June, said the promotions were higher than any other similar period in the history of the university and without lowering of standards.

-He said the on-time appraisal and promotion of the non-teaching staff equally received due attention with eight non-teaching staff promoted to deputy positions while 2,802 senior non-teaching staff and 1,337 junior staff were also promoted within the same period.
+He said on-time appraisal and promotion of non-teaching staff equally received due attention, with eight non-teaching staff promoted to deputy positions while 2,802 senior non-teaching staff and 1,337 junior staff were also promoted within the same period.

-The vice-chancellor said his administration had transformed the university to a world- class standard in the area of learning, research and infrastructure in line with his five-point agenda when he sought for the office.
+The vice chancellor said his administration has transformed the university to world class standard in learning, research and infrastructure; in line with his five point agenda when he sought the office.

-He said his administration also placed great emphasis on research as universities are known and ranked all over the world by the volume and quality of research emanating from them.

-He disclosed that although the efforts of the upgraded Directorate of Research Innovation and University-Industry Relations, the university had succeeded in patenting two products – automotive brake pads using kaolin as frictional material and bio-fertiliser composition.
+He disclosed that through the efforts of the upgraded Directorate of Research Innovation and University Industry Relations, the university has succeeded in patenting two products -Automotive Brake Pads, using Kaolin as frictional material and Biofertiliser Compsition.

-Chancellor of the university, Da Jacob Gyang Buba, Gbong Gwom Jo’s, charged the graduands to use the knowledge, skills and values they had imbibed from the university to make a positive difference in the society.
+Chancellor of the university, Da Jacob Gyang Buba, Gbong Gwom Jos, charged the graduates to deploy the knowledge, skills and values they have imbibed from the university to make a positive difference in the society.

 Leave a Reply